 Groombridge St. Thomas CE Primary School

 A whole school approach means that all staff, parents and governors have a responsibility for the wellbeing of everyone in our school community - children and staff.
+We also provide seminars and support for parents/carers.
 This is embedded in our ethos and values as a Church of England School.
-We seek to raise awareness and work in partnership with parents, carers, volunteers and visitors.
+We seek to raise awareness and work in partnership with all parents, carers, volunteers and visitors.
 Our aims are to: